The Olivet Discourse Bible Study Guide Directory: Jesus‘ Verse-by-Verse Teachings on End of the World Events

 Convergence of Signs, Nearness of the Time & the Rapture

-- Matthew 24:31-35 – Parable of the Fig Tree Explained for Today
+- Matthew 24:31-35 – Parable of the Fig Tree Explained for Today.

 Jesus’ Call To Be a Watchman

-- Matthew 24:42-51 – Watchman on the Wall: A Call to Watch, Warn, and Wait
+- Matthew 24:42-51 – Watchman on the Wall: A Call to Watch, Warn, and Wait.

 Chapter 25: Prepared or Left Behind, Responsibility & Rewards, Eternity

-- Matthew 25: 1-13 – The Parable of the Ten Virgins Explained
+- Matthew 25: 1-13 – The Parable of the Ten Virgins Explained.

-- Matthew 25:31-46 – The Parable of the Sheep and Goats: Eternity Hangs in the Balance
+In this Olivet Discourse parable, Jesus calls His followers to faithfully use what He entrusts to them before the end of the world.
+This study reveals how stewardship today shapes eternal reward. - Matthew 25:31-46 – The Parable of the Sheep and Goats: Eternity Hangs in the Balance

 End of the World FAQs: What Jesus Taught in Matthew 24 & 25